Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction: Appendix

 \section{Appendix}

 We provide more material to supplement our main paper.
 This appendix first introduces more implementation details in Sec.~\ref{Sec: more implementation details}.
-Then, we provide additional experimental results in Sec.~\ref{Sec: additional experimental results}, discussion on limitations and future works in Sec.~\ref{Sec: limitations and future works} and broader impact in Sec.~\ref{Sec: broader impact}.
+Then, we provide additional experimental results in Sec.~\ref{Sec: additional experimental results}, and broader impact in Sec.~\ref{Sec: broader impact}.